willemodendaal/over-engineered-max-hr-calculator/README.md

             loggedIn: true/false,
             name: "UserName from google login",
             status: {
-                loginCallStatus: can be "busy", "failed" or "success",
+                loginCallStatus: can be null, "busy", "failed" or "success",
+                logoutCallStatus: can be null, "busy", "failed" or "success",
                 errorMessage: "An error message, if status is failedLogin" }
         },